 Branches of Economics

-Macroeconomics is that branch of economics, which focuses on the study of aggregate variables and those issues which affect the whole economy like unemployment, poverty, general price level, national income, etc.
+Macroeconomics is that subpart of economics, which focuses on the study of aggregate variables, such as aggregate demand, aggregate supply, total investment, total consumption, total savings, etc. It deals with those issues which affect the whole economy like unemployment, poverty, general price level, national income, etc.

 Branches of Finance